 The Wood for Life program is active in Northern Arizona, New Mexico, Colorado, and Idaho, in partnership with Navajo, Hopi, Ute, Shoshone-Paiute, and Shoshone Bannock Tribes and communities.
 Partners are exploring possibilities to further expand.

 We appreciate your interest in becoming a Wood For Life partner.
-Please reach out to the National Forest Foundation Program Manager in your area for more information on how to get involved.
+Click here to learn more about the Northern Arizona Wood For Life Partnership and see how you can get involved.

 The Wood for Life partnership was awarded the Volunteer and Service Citizen Stewardship and Partnerships Award by the United States Department of Agriculture’s Forest Service for its innovative work to bring warmth to indigenous homes.
 The National Forest Foundation accepted the award on behalf of the partnership in a ceremony in Flagstaff in October 2022.